 I’m not a big fan of dark backgrounds with light text, it makes it a bit harder to read for most interfaces.
 It can cause eye strain and in most cases, the text isn’t a bright enough hue to be readable on most monitors.
 When the color on a monitor starts it starts to lose the ability to render black well, this can lead to your design being washed out.
 The only exception to this is a black background with bright green text, it always reminds me of terminal screens, so I set every single one of my terminal programs to use this color scheme.

 Avoid pairing shades of red and green, not only does it look like Christmas but it makes things harder for color-blind people.
 Check your site with this fun tool to see how it looks with one one of the myriad of types of color blindness.

 My absolute favorite resource for choosing pallets and working with colors is the Color Index by Jim Krause

-We’re going to be putting out some article in the next couple of weeks to hopefully give you little bits of information on how to make your blog not only readable, but nice looking as well.
-Readability is key in my book, and this article is no slam on any blog in particular nor should you change what you are doing just because it might bend or break a suggestion i put here.
+We’re going to be putting out some articles in the next couple of weeks to hopefully give you little bits of information on how to make your blog not only readable but nice looking as well.
+Readability is key in my book, and this article is no slam on any blog in particular nor should you change what you are doing just because it might bend or break a suggestion I put here.
 As always this article is open for discussion below so feel free to rip or praise as you see fit.